KIT-TVA/cfmtoolbox/docs/plugins/one-wise-sampling.md

 timeout 5 python3 -m cfmtoolbox --import example.uvl one-wise-sampling
 ```

-To store the sampling in a `.json` file, shell redirect can be used, as shown in the following example:
+To store the sampling in a `.json` file, shell redirection can be used, as shown in the following example:

 ```bash
 python3 -m cfmtoolbox --import example.uvl one-wise-sampling > sampling.json